Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Sabu Thomas is Director of International and Inter University Centre for Nanoscience and Nanotechnology, School of Chemical Sciences, Mahatma Gandhi University, India.
+International and Inter University Centre for Nanoscience and Nanotechnology, Mahatma Gandhi University, Kerala, India

 Daniel Pasquini is an Associate Professor and Researcher at the Chemistry Institute of the Federal University of Uberlândia, Uberlândia-MG, Brazil.
 He has edited 7 books, and published more than 25 publications in indexed journals, 12 book chapters and more than 85 works in conferences.
 His research interests include: polymers from renewable sources, vegetal macromolecules; cellulosic fibers; composites; nanocellulose and nanocomposites.